tung/ruggrogue/book/game-data.md

 ### `EquipSlot`

-Attached to item entities to determine whether they can be equipped as a weapon or as armor.
+Attached to item entities to determine whether they can be equipped as a weapon or armor.

 ### `Equipment`

-Tracks the IDs of the entities representing the weapon and armor equipped by the entity it's attached to.
+Tracks the entity IDs of the weapon and armor equipped by an entity.
 In practice, only the player has one of these components.

 ### `Experience`